pgorman/dangerjaunt/dangerjaunt.md

 #### 1. Bless\* ####

 The recipient gets a +1 bonus to attack rolls and morale checks.
-Range: touch, duration: 1 hour.
+Range: touch; duration: 1 hour.

 #### 2. Hold Person ####

 The caster influences either 1d4 persons (with the same stipulations as _Charm Person_) or a single person who saves at -2.
-Range: 180', duration: 90 minutes.
+Range: 180'; duration: 90 minutes.

 #### 3. Silence 15' Radius ####

 Nothing within fifteen feet of the target makes a sound.
 If cast on a moving thing, like a person, the effect follows.
-Range: 180', duration: 2 hours.
+Range: 180'; duration: 2 hours.

 #### 4. Speak with Animals ####

 The caster can converse with animals.
 The animals might or might not be helpful, but they do refrain from attacking unless the caster says something grossly offensive.
-Range: 30', duration: 1 hour.
+Range: 30'; duration: 1 hour.

 ### Cleric Spells Level 3 ###

 #### 1. Cure Disease\* ####

 _Cure Disease_ cures the recipient of any magical or natural disease.
-Range: touch, duration: instant.
+Range: touch; duration: instant.

 #### 2. Growth of Animals ####

 The spell instantly swells d6 creatures to several times (3d4) their natural size, with corresponding increases in hit dice.
-Range: 120', duration: 2 hours.
+Range: 120'; duration: 2 hours.

 #### 3. Remove Curse ####

 This spell undoes one curse afflicting a person or object.
-Range: touch, duration: instant.
+Range: touch; duration: instant.

 #### 4. Speak with Dead ####